bduffany/gpt-cli/README.md

 # gpt-cli

-Fast, simple, and powerful GPT CLI client written in Go.
+Fast, simple, and powerful LLM CLI client written in Go.

+- Supports OpenAI and Google Gemini models.
-- Uses the streaming API for realtime output.
+- Uses streaming APIs for realtime output.
 - Keeps chat context throughout the session.
 - Supports reading input from stdin, for integration in command pipelines.